JasperSnoek/spearmint/spearmint-lite/README.md

 * [Numpy](http://www.numpy.org/) version 1.6.1+
 On Ubuntu linux you can install this package using the command:

 	apt-get install python-numpy

 * [Scipy](http://www.scipy.org/) version 0.9.0+
 On Ubuntu linux you can install this package using the command:

    	  apt-get install python-scipy

 * [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) (for the fully automated code).
-On Ubuntu linux you can install this package using the command:
+Note that you should be able to install protocol-buffers from source without requiring administrator privileges.
+Otherwise, on Ubuntu linux you can install this package using the command:

 		apt-get install python-protobuf

 			and on Mac with:

 			    pip install protobuf

 This package has been tested on Ubuntu linux (versions 11.0+) and Mac-OSX.